shicks/ahep/site/modules/1862-to-the-front/index.md

 families.
 And when it came time for her to found the American Red Cross, it took her ten years of work to do so.
 At the age of 76 this remarkable woman served as a volunteer in Cuba during the Spanish American War.
-She didn’t retire as president of the Red Cross unil 1904, at the age of 82.
+She didn’t retire as president of the Red Cross until 1904, at the age of 82.

 Our story finds Clara Barton at the Battle of Antietam – not only the